JayJay-lab/HPC-Applications/README.md

 The repository is maintained by Aalto University and VTT Technical Research Centre of Finland.

+### BBNBI

+Calculates beam birth profile and shinethrough from NBI geometry.

+Can provide a NBI source for ASCOT5 slowing-down simulations.

+### AFSI

+Calculates fusion product source from thermal plasma and fast ion slowing-down distributions (as computed by ASCOT5).

+For fusion neutronics, AFSI can be combined with Serpent.

+### BioSaw

+Calculates magnetic field based on a coil geometry.

+Can provide a 3D field for ASCOT5 simulations.

+### BMC

+Backward Monte-Carlo simulation tool that can be thought as a time-reversed ASCOT5.

+Effective tool for estimating FILD signals and wall loads on small but critical components.

+Not yet fully complete.

 # 1. Requirements

 Install the requirements or use the module system: